ecashin/ehallway/README.md

 when starting it,
 via command-line arguments.

-*WARNING*: Do not use a sensitive password or important Postgres user, because other users on your system will be able to see these credentials in the command using tools like `ps`.

 ### Preparing Caddy

 Caddy is run as root in order to use the regular HTTPS port.